 If your Virginia business needs vehicles to operate, then you need to ensure that your company-owned vehicles are completely insured.
 This will protect you from costly accident expenses.
 If your workers are using their cars for business purposes, their insurance will pay them in case of a vehicular accident.
 One limitation of this is if they are delivering services and products with charges.

-- Mandatory – business owners that operate in Virginia are required to carry workers compensation insurance if they have three or more employees, may it be part-time or full-time.
+- Mandatory – Business owners that operate in Virginia are required to carry workers’ compensation insurance if they have three or more employees, may it be part-time or full-time.
 Sole proprietors or partners that don’t employ anyone aren’t required to carry workers’ compensation.
-Moreover, those who are members of Limited Liability Company or LLC are also exempted.
-Corporate officers have an option to dismiss accident coverage but not for occupation health complications.
-Additionally, Virginia requires that drivers should carry minimum automobile insurance.
-If you utilize your vehicle for business purposes, it is highly suggested that you buy a commercial vehicle policy.
+Moreover, those who are members of a Limited Liability Company or LLC are also exempted.
+Corporate officers have an option to dismiss accident coverage but not for occupational health complications.
+Additionally, Virginia requires that drivers should carry minimum automobile insurance: \$25,000 per person for bodily injury and \$50,000 per accident.

 - Optional – Business Owner’s Policy (BOP), Employee Disability Insurance, Errors & Omissions (E&O), Employment Practices Liability Insurance (EPLI), Professional Liability, Commercial Property Insurance, and Product Liability.

 Are you still confused about Business Insurance in Virginia, or do you need some help getting a quote for your business?
 Contact us today and get all the information you need fast and for free!

 Our insurance agents are available to guide you.